ssloxford/qpep/README.md

 ## References in Publications
 QPEP and the corresponding testbed were both designed to encourage academic research into secure and performant satellite communications.
 We would be thrilled to learn about projects you're working on academically or in industry which build on QPEP's contribution!

-If you use QPEP or something based on it, please cite the conference paper which introduces QPEP:
+If you use QPEP, the dockerized testbed, or something based on it, please cite the conference paper which introduces QPEP:
-> Paper currently under peer-review.
-In the interim, please cite our pre-print from arXiv:
->
 > Pavur, James, Martin Strohmeier, Vincent Lenders, and Ivan Martinovic.
-“QPEP: A QUIC-Based Approach to Encrypted Performance Enhancing Proxies for High-Latency Satellite Broadband.”
-ArXiv:2002.05091, February 12, 2020. [http://arxiv.org/abs/2002.05091](http://arxiv.org/abs/2002.05091).
+QPEP: An Actionable Approach to Secure and Performant Broadband From Geostationary Orbit.
+Network and Distributed System Security Symposium (NDSS 2021), February 2021. [https://ora.ox.ac.uk/objects/uuid:e88a351a-1036-445f-b79d-3d953fc32804](https://ora.ox.ac.uk/objects/uuid:e88a351a-1036-445f-b79d-3d953fc32804).

 ## License
 The Clear BSD License